 Winter Weekend Getaways in New England

 Winter in New Hampshire and Vermont has lots of other snow-related fun such as snow mobiling, snowshoeing and ice skating.
-Check out winter hiking in New Hampshire is a fun activity as is winter getaways in Maine at Acadia National Park.
+Check out winter hiking in New Hampshire, cross-county skiing in Southern Vermont and winter getaways in Maine at Acadia National Park.

 Prefer to enjoy your winter weekend getaways in New England in relative warmth?
 For foodies, Providence is a perfect winter getaways in Rhode Island and, likewise, Lake Champlain for winter getaways in Vermont.
 Alternatively take scenic drives for picture perfect vistas of your winter in New Hampshire.